waynezhang1995/Blackjack-Simulator/README.md

 ### Under Construction

-A simple web-based Blackjack game!
+A simple web-based Blackjack game written in *React*